AbhijeetSrivastav/Jet-Engine-RUL-Prediction/README.md

       outstanding shares, or (iii) beneficial ownership of such entity.

-      "You" (or "Your") shall mean an individual or Legal Entity exercising permissions granted by this License. .......
+      "You" (or "Your") shall mean an individual or Legal Entity exercising permissions granted by this License........
 ```
 [Apache License](https://github.com/AbhijeetSrivastav/Jet-Engine-RUL-Prediction/blob/main/LICENSE)